 During the interview process, it’s always a good idea to bring a couple hard copies of your resume in case you interview with someone who doesn’t have the digital copy.
 In this case the same printing rules apply.

-Your nursing resume is a living, breathing document and should continuously be updated.
+Your resume is a living, breathing document and should continuously be updated.
 For instance, some nursing career coaches recommend that you update your resume every time you set the clocks forward or back for daylight savings.

-But if you haven’t done anything to improve your resume, then you won’t have much to update.
+But if you haven’t done anything to improve your nursing resume, then you won’t have much to update.
 Therefore, you should always be considering ways to gain valuable experience or education to progress your career.

 One great way to improve your resume is to earn more experience and training by furthering your education.
 Each of the advanced nursing degrees below might help you specialize your knowledge, gain new credentials and study the latest best practices.